learn-co-students/validated-signup-001/README.md

 ## Extra Credit

   * This lab lends itself to some messy code if you don't put a lot of thought into the software design.
 How clean can you make the code?
 Remember each method should be short.
 Minimal copy-paste.
 Descriptive Names.
-Be prepared to defend your code.